 When dealing with a diverse flock in a coop, you might wonder what food to use.
 Meat chickens as well as turkeys, and even young guinea fowl require a bit more protein that chickens do, and some breeds of chicken require oyster shell as a calcium supplement in order for them to lay eggs.
 So is there a universal feed for all poultry?
 Well they should definitely make one.....I as well as others out there could use it.
 I do know a person however, that has pretty much every type of poultry and ornamental bird there is, and a lot of them.
 They live on a couple acres, and they order their feed in bulk.
 They have connections with this feed company, and their feed comes by the barrels, many barrels.
 It's a certain kind of feed that is high in protein and other nutrients.
 I'm not sure, but it's probably a custom made feed that they personally asked for.
 It comes in a pellet form and fits the dietary needs of all their birds.

 Unlike them however....I don't have that kind of money so I'm stuck to buying sacks at a feed store.
 What I put in their feeder is a mix of laying mash, scratch, and chick crumbles.
 I also have them free range, so they can forage for their own food as well.
 When ever they can not free range and they are locked up, I will grab some of my peacocks food (game bird feed) and throw it on the floor for them in place of scratch.
 It has more protein, as well as other vitamins and nutrients they would find out foraging.
-I also feed my birds a lot of kitchen scraps, old bread, cereal, leftovers from a to-go box etc. What I also do, you guys might thinks it ghetto....but I'll bring a bag or an empty bucket to a party and fill it up with leftovers to bring home to feed my chickens.
-Table scraps really does go a long way in feeding lol.
+I also feed my birds a lot of kitchen scraps, old bread, cereal, leftovers from a to-go box etc. What I also do, you may think it's over the top....but I'll bring a bag or an empty bucket to a party and fill it up with leftovers to bring home to feed my chickens.
+Table scraps really does go a long way in feeding.

 In general, if you have a nice mix of poultry, all you have to do is fill their feeder with layer mash or chick mash, feed them table scraps, and allow them to free range.
 You should have no problems if you do those three things.